 As the first entry in this new series, the ATR does set an interesting precedent.
 On one hand, it’s not a particularly complex aircraft to begin with.
 But, the lengths that Asobo and Hans Hartmann went to in order to simulate its flight characteristics and systems are notable.

 The ATR certainly flies differently than a jet.
-Firstly, it doesn’t climb particularly quickly and when it gets up to speed, it’s still not all that fast.
+Firstly, it doesn’t climb particularly quickly.
+Even when it gets up to speed, it’s still not all that fast.
 It’s a little floaty when landing and requires some rudder control to keep it in a straight line.
 Some of these quirks come down to the sim itself.

-If all of this is an indicator as to what we can look forward to with future releases in this new first-party add-on collection, then, to answer the question posed earlier, the ATR certainly does live up to the ‘Expert Series’ moniker.
-It’s that terminology which led to some controversy with certain simmers who have a strong belief in the always hot-topic of what is and isn’t considered to be a ‘study-level’ aircraft.
+Pitfalls aside, if the design and overall execution of all of first package is an indicator as to what we can look forward to with future releases in this new first-party add-on collection, then, this provides an interesting answer to the initial question of this piece: “does the ATR live up to its title as an ‘Expert Series’ add-on?”

-This is more of a buzzword than any sort of official descriptor, but when it comes to pay ware aircraft like this, there will always be those who argue for or against a release, as to whether it matches the unofficial standards of what that term means.
+“Study-level” is more of a buzzword than any sort of official descriptor.
+Yet, particularly when it comes to payware aircraft like this, there will always be those who argue for or against, as to whether it matches the unofficial standards of what that term means.

 It gets the job done

-While it has its rough patches, some have been ironed out and it will only improve with time.
+While it has its rough spots, some have already been ironed out and it will only improve with time.
 The icing on the entire cake that I haven’t even mentioned yet is its price.

 In the real world where turboprops are no longer as common as they used to be, it’s nice to see the type finally getting some solid representation in the virtual realm.